Charles H. Ramsey: Police car computer usage scandal

-Retirement from MPDC
+Retirement from MPD

 On November 20, 2006, Ramsey announced that he would step down as police chief on January 2, 2007, the inauguration day of Washington, D.C Mayor-Elect Adrian M. Fenty.
-Fenty selected Cathy Lanier, a 39-year-old commander of the MPDC's Homeland Security Division, as his replacement.
+Fenty selected Cathy Lanier, a 39-year-old commander of the MPD's Homeland Security Division, as his replacement.

 Even though Ramsey's official last day was December 28, 2006, he stayed on until January 2, 2007, to deal with security during the state funeral of former president Gerald Ford.

 Philadelphia Police Commissioner

 On November 15, 2007, Philadelphia Mayor Elect Michael Nutter nominated Ramsey as Police Commissioner.
 Ramsey came out of retirement to accept the position, and he was sworn in at the beginning of Nutter's term as Mayor on January 7, 2008.

 After Ramsey assumed his position, the city's homicide rate dropped 37 percent and violent crime 31 percent.
 In the city's nine most dangerous districts, which account for 65% of homicides and 75% of shootings, homicides were down by over 40 percent.
 Ramsey's tactics have included installing a network of surveillance cameras in the city's most dangerous sections, increasing the number of cops on the beat, and moving police patrols out of their squad cars and onto foot patrols or bicycle patrols.
-In 2014 President Obama selected Ramsey to serve as Co-Chair of the President's Task Force on 21st Century Policing.
+In 2014 President Obama selected Ramsey to serve as co-chair of the President's Task Force on 21st Century Policing.
 Ramsey has also served as President of the Police Executive Research Forum (PERF) and the Major Cities Chiefs Association (MCCA).

 On October 14, 2015, Ramsey announced his retirement from the Philadelphia Police Department, effective on January 5, 2016.